d-rideout/MeleeWizard/doc/HouseRules.md

 * A wizard in HTH gets -4 DX for spell casting.
 * A wizard in HTH is at -4 DX for drawing a dagger.

----

 ### Pinning a Foe:
-The Pinning a Foe rules seem grossly unrealistic, since they have almost no regard for ST.  (And they are slightly ambiguous: I assume the success roll is against the attacker's adjDX, as with an ordinary attack.)
+The Pinning a Foe rules in Advanced Melee seem grossly unrealistic, since they have almost no regard for ST.  (Some other website pointed this out but I can't find the reference right now.)
+And they are slightly ambiguous: I assume the success roll is against the attacker's adjDX, as with an ordinary attack.
 A ST 4 adjDX 14 goblin can pin a ST 30 adjDX 11 bear with a roll of 14+3/2=15 or less on 3 dice, and hold it immobile for two entire turns!
 Let's also add a ST difference modifier to the success roll, so the goblin's success roll is now 14 + 3/2 - 26/2 = 2 or less on 3 dice.
 That seems much more reasonable.

-Death Test 2 seems to imagine HTH happening during movement!
-Hmm...!
-There are modifiers to the initiative roll.
-So it is not completely arbitrary.
-That is probably why they seem to imagine that it matters so much in Death Test!
-Also why the gargoyle is supposed to be so deadly!
+---

 Wizard weapons & armor:
 ----------------------